SumitSaini1/BridgeLabz-Training/Readme.md

-# Training – Capgemini (BridgeLabz)
+# Training –(BridgeLabz)

 ## 👤 Trainee Details
 - **Name:** Sumit Saini
-- **Program:** Capgemini Training
-- **Training Partner:** BridgeLabz
+- **Training :** BridgeLabz
 - **Technology:** Java
 - **Duration:** 4-5 Months

 ## 📌 Objective
-This repository contains daily practice programs, assignments, and scenario-based problems completed as part of the Capgemini Left Shift Training conducted by BridgeLabz.
+This repository contains daily practice programs, assignments, and scenario-based problems completed as part of the conducted by BridgeLabz.

 The goal is to strengthen core programming concepts, problem-solving skills, and industry-level coding practices.

 ## 🛠 Technologies Used
 - Java (Core Java)
 - Git & GitHub
-- VS Code / Notepad ++
+- Notepad ++

 ---